AlphonseEBROTIE/Research-on-signature-based-trading-strategy/README.md

 Study and implementation of research paper dealing with application of signature concept in quantitative trading strategies building.

-Reference paper : *"Signature Trading: A Path-Dependent Extension of the Mean-Variance Framework with Exogenous Signals"* by Futter ,Horvath and Wiese.
+Reference paper : *"Signature Trading: A Path-Dependent Extension of the Mean-Variance Framework with Exogenous Signals"* by Futter, Horvath and Wiese.

 *link :* https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4541830

-start : March 16, 2024 -- end : May 20, 2024 .
+start : March 16, 2024 -- end : May 20, 2024.

 <h2 style="color:black">Note :</h2>